-So why would I say to forget about your return air and then fifteen years later write a blog about managing the return plenum?
-As we careen toward that first Tuesday in November, perhaps it is just keeping with the season to disavow our sordid past and stake out new expedient territory.
+So why would I say to forget about your return air and then twenty years later write a blog about managing the return plenum?
+Perhaps it is just keeping with the season to disavow our sordid past and stake out new expedient territory.
 Or perhaps reality has changed – what was true then is no longer true now.
 Or perhaps, both are true and this is the Seaton Paradox of Hot Air Paraconsistent Logic.

 In the beginning, it was critically important to stress the necessity of ignoring the return air, at least after it was isolated from the rest of the data center or, back then, the computer room.
 In those days there was no dichotomy of comfort cooling versus data center cooling – there was just cooling.
 As a result, as data center cooling became an art form and a science, we needed to identify some distinctions.
 An easy starting point was the model of comfort cooling with a thermostat that controlled the room temperature by responding to and controlling the return air temperature.
 The point of departure was with good airflow management practices we could isolate that return air from the data center so it had no impact on anything that was going on with our data communications hardware.
 It’s out of the room; forget about it.
 That point of departure then opened the door to talk about supply set-points and server inlet control points and the benefits of exploiting the periodically relaxed maximum operating temperature thresholds of our equipment.
 In retrospect, I suppose some of us were, in fact, a bit amusing in our passionate diatribes: Why are you even thinking about your return air?
 Just get it out of the room and move on!